surftrips.co

 Frequently asked

-Espanhol is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Espanhol is a reef bottom, short punchy rock point walls, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Espanhol